tchajed/sys-verif-fa25/docs/notes/goose.md

      else #()) #().
 ```

-The Go code `for e1; e2; e3 { body }` is translated (roughly) into `e1;; For e2 body e3`.
+The Go code `for init; cond; post { body }` is translated (roughly) into `init;; For cond body post`.
+(Unfortunately this isn't the order of arguments of the notation, which goes `for: cond ; post := body`.
+The function `For` should be fixed.)

-`For` takes three _functions_ as arguments: cond, body, and post.
+`For` takes three _functions_ as arguments (making it a so-called _higher-order function_): cond, body, and post.
 You can think of it as having the type `For : (unit -> bool) -> (unit -> unit) -> (unit -> unit) -> unit`, where `#() : unit` is the unit value in GooseLang.
 (You are welcome to think about these types but we don't actually have a type system for GooseLang, so it's only in your imagination.)

 You might be confused by the `unit` argument each function takes: this is sometimes called a _thunk_ and is needed to prevent evaluating the condition, body, and post until they are needed in the loop.
 For example, if for the `cond` we passed a `bool` rather than a `unit -> bool` it would be a constant throughout the entire loop.
 A function that takes a unit isn't evaluated until desired by passing the argument.

 ::: info Exercise

 Check your understanding: does the `cond` return `true` when the loop should stop or keep going?
-Try to figure out how this follows from the definition of `Fo`, not just your expectations.
+Try to figure out how this follows from the definition of `For`, not just your expectations.

 Next, do you believe this is a correct model of `for` loops?

 :::

-### Loop invariants
+## Loop invariants

 The general idea for proving the correctness of a loop is to invent a _loop invariant_, an assertion that is (1) true when the loop starts, and (2) _if_ the loop invariant holds at the start of the loop, it should hold at the end.
 If you prove these two things, via induction, you've proven that the loop invariant is true at the end of the loop.
-We also can learn one more fact which is necessary in practice: the loop probably has some "break condition", a property that is true when it terminates.
-We know the break condition is false at the beginning of the loop, and we know it is true at the end.
+We also can learn one more fact which is necessary in practice: the loop probably has a "break condition", a property that is true when it terminates.
+We know the loop invariant is preserved by each iteration, and if the loop exits it satisfies the break condition.

 Here's the principle of loop invariants stated formally, for the `for` loop model above.
 This is a theorem in Perennial (slightly simplified).